accelecode/ui_interactors/readme.md

 #### minitest

 The example above uses `minitest`.
 However, `minitest` is not required.
 You can use any test framework you want, or no test framework at all.
 However, there is a special level of support provided by the gem for `minitest`.

-The test base class defines a root view (an unnamed view).
+The test base class defines a root view (an unnamed view which represents the page itself).
 Inside the test, references to interactors are forwarded to the root view (`view`, `action`, `element`, `list`, `text_field`, `dropdown_field`, `checkbox_field`).
-As such, we can use code like this directly in the test `view('dashboard').is_not_visible!`. `view` is being forwarded to the root view, which is acting as a default scope.
+As such, we can use code like this directly in the test `view('dashboard').is_not_visible!`.
+Here, `view` is being forwarded to the root view, which is acting as a default scope.

 ## Interactor Reference

+Following is a reference of all public methods available for each interactor.

 ### `ViewInteractor`